Lists of reports on this page:

 Thornhill, the most southern community in the York region, is a peaceful area with a number of excellent retirement homes.
 Thornhill is divided across the cities of Markham and Vaughan by Younge Street.
 This town is a diverse and vibrant place to live, and residents can take advantage of services provided by both neighbouring cities.
+Find the city's best retirement homes listed below.

 Four Elms is an elegant Retirement Residence offering the finest in Senior Living.
 Choose a suite style that is perfect for you and enjoy an active lifestyle, fine dining and the company of good friends.